-In our guide for small business owners – What documents you need when employing staff – we look in detail at all the points you need to consider and the documents you need when employing staff, casual workers and freelancers/contractors.
+In our guide for small business owners (“What documents you need when employing staff“), we look in detail at all the factors you need to consider and the documents you need when employing staff, casual workers and freelancers/contractors.

 The guide covers the following: